-Restaurant Lease Negotiation
+Lease Negotiation

 We have seen deals collapse because of a single lease clause the seller never thought to question.
 We have seen operators locked into spaces they cannot afford because they signed terms without understanding the long-term cost structure.
-And we have seen restaurant owners stunned to learn that their lease gives the landlord the right to take back the space the moment they try to sell.
+And we have seen business owners stunned to learn that their lease gives the landlord the right to take back the space the moment they try to sell.

-New Lease Negotiation for Restaurant Operators
+New Lease Negotiation for Business Operators

-Restaurant-Specific Provisions
+Industry-Specific Provisions

 Financial Terms We Negotiate